Learn the symptoms, types, treatments and management of this autoimmune disease.

 Types of multiple sclerosis

-Approximately 10% to 15% of patients will have primary progressive MS at the time of their diagnosis.
+Approximately 10% to 15% of patients will have a primary progressive form at the time of their diagnosis.
 “Primary progressive MS is an insidious progressive accumulation of neurological disability, most commonly related to spinal cord dysfunction,” Kramer said.
 “Patients will develop tingling, numbness, weakness and stiffness in their arms or legs.
 Symptoms gradually worsen over time.”

 Treatments for multiple sclerosis